-Getting auto insurance without a license can be tricky, but we have some options for you.
+Getting auto insurance without a driver's license can be tricky, but some options exist.

-Since the ability to legally drive goes hand-in-hand with having car insurance, lacking a valid driver's license poses a big hindrance to acquiring a policy.
-The reason is simple: your driver’s license allows insurance companies to see your entire driving history.
-They use this résumé to better predict the risk you pose to them and how much they should charge for their service.
-Some options exist for getting car insurance without a license.
-Let’s get started.
+Having a valid driver's license is a crucial step toward getting car insurance.
+Your driver’s license allows insurance companies to access and assess your driving record.
+Insurance companies use your road résumé to predict the risk you pose and how much they should charge for their protection.
+However, there are some ways to get car insurance without a license.

-The first step to getting car insurance is finding a car.
-While there aren’t laws prohibiting you from buying a car without a license, you might have a hard time.
-Certain dealerships are more strict than others regarding proof of insurance and validity of driver's license.
-Some dealerships will take a photocopy of your insurance card as well as your drivers license in order to take a test drive.
+Before you get car insurance, you need to find a car.
+It is legal to purchase a car without a valid license, but the process is easier if you have a driver's license.
+Some car dealerships strictly enforce proof-of-insurance driver's license regulations.
+Some auto dealers require a photocopy of your insurance card and driver's license before allowing you to take a test drive.
 Others are more focused on their sale than your legal ability to drive.
-It really depends on the individual dealership's protocols.
+It depends on the individual dealership's protocols.

-It’s much easier to buy a vehicle without a license than it is to get an insurance policy, as the dealership’s responsibility for the vehicle is irrelevant after the purchase is made.
-Which brings us to the more complicated purchase: getting insurance.
+It’s much easier to buy a vehicle without a license than it is to purchase insurance coverage with no license, as the dealership forgoes responsibility after purchase.
+The more complicated step is getting insurance with no driver's license.

-It’s going to be hard and potentially expensive to get car insurance without a valid driver’s license.
-This is because insurance companies see risk in an unlicensed driver - regardless of why you’re unlicensed.
-However, some insurance companies will insure you if you have a state-issued ID.
+It will be difficult — and potentially expensive — to purchase car insurance without a valid driver’s license.
+Car insurance companies see risk in an unlicensed driver, regardless of your reason for being unlicensed.
+Some insurance companies will cover you if you have a state-issued ID card.
 Your best bet for finding insurance is to speak with a local independent agent.
-These agents are licensed to write policies for different insurance companies and might be familiar with companies in your area that will issue no-license car insurance.
-Check with as many agencies as you can, as rules and procedures may vary.
+These agents are licensed to write auto insurance policies for different insurers and could be familiar with local companies that issue no-license car insurance.
+Consult as many agencies as possible, as rules and procedures may vary.

-It's best not to lie regarding your license status when getting a car insurance quote.
-Every insurance company will run what's called a Motor Vehicle Report (MVR) when calculating your premium.
-Your MVR is basically a report containing your driving history.
-So, if you use a fake or invalid driver's license number, it will register on your MVR.
-The insurance company could drop you as a client and you would need to start over again.
-While it may be difficult to find auto insurance without a license, you will save yourself time and canceled policies by being upfront about your driving situation.
+It's best to be truthful regarding your license status when getting a car insurance quote.
+An insurer will run a Motor Vehicle Report (MVR) when calculating your premium.
+An MVR details your driving history.
+If you use a fake or invalid driver's license number, it will register on your MVR.
+The insurance company could drop you, forcing you to start over again.
+While it may be difficult to find auto insurance without a license, you can save yourself time and trouble by being upfront about your driving situation.